Vulnerable (Selena Gomez song): Composition

 Musically, "Vulnerable" is a disco, electropop, and synth-pop song with elements of Italo disco and tropical house genres.
 The song features a "moody synth groove", a "chugging rhythm", and vocoded vocals with a "ghostly edge".
 In terms of music notation, "Vulnerable" was composed using common time in the key of G minor, with a tempo of 100 beats per minute.
-Gomez's vocal range spans from the low note of F3 to the high note of D5, giving the song one octave and four tones of range.
+Gomez's vocal range spans from the low note of F_{3} to the high note of D^{5}, giving the song one octave and four tones of range.
 Lyrically, it finds Gomez struggling to let someone in, through the chorus "if I show you all my demons/and we dive into the deep end/would we crash and burn like every time before?", wondering whether they could handle her, if she showed her vulnerabilities to them.
 Gomez has also stated that the song is one of her favorites off the album.